Noi, loro, gli altri

-Noi, loro, gli altri (stylized in all caps) is the seventh studio album by Italian rapper Marracash, released on 19 November 2021 by Island Records.
+Noi, loro, gli altri (stylized in all caps) is the sixth studio album by Italian rapper Marracash, released on 19 November 2021 by Island Records.
 The album was at the top of the ranking of the 20 best Italian records of the year drawn up by the Rolling Stone Italia.

-The album has also been certified double platinum in Italy by FIMI.
+The album has also been certified six times platinum in Italy by FIMI.
 Almost all the tracks from the album were also certified by FIMI.
 "Loro", "Pagliaccio", "Io", "Cosplayer", "Dubbi", "Laurea ad honorem" (with Calcutta) and "Nemesi" (with Blanco) were certified Gold, while "Love" (with Gué) and "Crazy Love" were certified Platinum.

 Background

 The arrival of a new recording project after Persona was announced in January 2021, on the occasion of the rapper's participation in the Radio Deejay show Say Waaad?.
 The record is the result of a three-month home isolation.

 In November of the same year, the Italian edition of Rolling Stone magazine published an issue focused on Marracash, carrying out an interview with the artist.
 Inside there are also interventions by other artists such as Gué Pequeno and Elodie who talked about the rapper and in addition the future album is also mentioned, when, however, the title or release date had not been officially announced.

 The release of the album, which took place on November 19, was announced by surprise through his social networks on 17 November 2021.